st3b1t/bip39-hex-dice/README.md

 Only the CSS styles from Bootstrap are included to enhance the user interface, keeping the codebase lightweight and easy to audit.

 This design choice was made to maximize security and minimize potential bugs or vulnerabilities that can arise from third-party libraries, making the tool more trustworthy for sensitive use cases such as generating cryptographic mnemonics.

+*It is always encouraged to use dice as the source of entropy.
+The `Simulate Roll` function, while providing a security level comparable to iancoleman tool, is only to facilitate development mode and exceeds the primary scope of this project.*

 ## Download and use offline